sid172014/Optum-22/README.md

 # KidStat

-An application developed by our Team (ResilientKnights) for Optum Stratethon Season 4 , which predicts whether a person has CKD or not with 100% accuracy
+An application developed by our Team (ResilientKnights) for Optum Stratethon Season 4 , which predicts whether a person has CKD with 100% accuracy

 ***